Venice to Florence

 - Accessories: Cell phone holder, rear rack bag, helmet, cyclometer, pump, lock, and an under-seat pack that contains a spare tube, tire irons, and patch kit

-- Train tickets from Faenza to Florence Santa Maria Novella central train station
+- Train tickets from Faenza to Florence Santa Maria Novella Central train station

-- Luggage transfer
+- Luggage transfers

 - Access to smartphone app with tracks and digital roadbook